 🛏️ Where to Stay

-Hotel Zamoyski ⭐⭐⭐ — In nearby Zamość (60 km), a UNESCO World Heritage city.
+Hotel Zamoyski ⭐⭐⭐ — In nearby Zamość (60 km), a UNESCO World Heritage city with Renaissance architecture.
 Reserve this hotel

 🚗 Getting There